aduffeck/has_alter_ego/README.md

       has_alter_ego
     end

-You would then create a file **db/fixtures/alter_egos/cars.yml** with the seed data:
+You could then create a file **db/fixtures/alter_egos/cars.yml** with the seed data:

     1:
       brand: Lotus